Invest Financial Planning

 But First, Retirement

-Before we start playing the markets with a goal to make money for our more immediate goals, we’ve got to get our financial futures on lock, explains Shelly-Ann Eweka, CFP, ChFC, director of Financial Planning Strategy at TIAA.
-This means we need to focus on maximizing our 401(k)s and IRAs.
+Before we start playing the markets with a goal to make money for our more immediate goals, we’ve got to get our financial futures on lock, explains Shelly-Ann Eweka, a Certified Financial Professional (CFP).
+This means we need to focus on maximizing our 401(k)s and IRAs

 “Your retirement goal should be prioritized because if you don’t save enough, your assets may not be able to support your lifestyle in retirement — reducing spending is not supporting your lifestyle,” Eweka says.

 Also, if it’s available to you, a Health Savings Account (HSA) can be another incredible place to save for the future.
 Contributions are made pre-tax and any distributions used for qualified medical expenses are tax-exempt.
-Beginning at age 65, distributions do not have to cover qualified medical expenses, so at that point, the HSA acts as a tax efficient retirement plan that can be used to cover any expense.
+Beginning at age 65, distributions no longer have to cover qualified medical expenses, so at that point the HSA acts as a tax-efficient retirement plan that can be used to cover any expense.
 “These plans are a great way to cover medical expenses and save for the future without incurring any tax liability,” Eweka says.

 Taking A Look At The Landscape + Your Goals

-Once you’re ready to branch out in your investing, you should know that “successful investing requires time, knowledge and inclination,” says Heather Winston, assistant director of financial planning and advice at Principal Financial Group.
+Once you’re ready to branch out in your investing, you should know that “successful investing requires time, knowledge and inclination,” says Heather Winston, CFP and an assistant vice president of Principal Financial Group.

 And as you’re learning about investing, start putting pen to paper for your personal goals.
-What are they?
-An MBA?
-Putting a 20% down payment on home by age 30?
-Becoming an entrepreneur?
 Take some time to think about the purpose of the money you’re saving.
 “The ability to save and invest is critical when planning for the future,” Winston says.
 “However, what’s equally important is thinking about what exactly it is we’re saving for and how, so that we do so in the best way possible.”

 Assess your skills — where are they now, and where do you want them to be?

 Do you want to know more about asset allocation?
 Risk tolerance?
 Index funds?
 How to open an IRA?
 When to use mutual funds vs. ETFs?
-You probably have a long list, so write everything down, but it’s okay to start small in terms of your learning journey.
-The above links will all take you to HerMoney stories that will help you get started, and if you want a more personalized experience, join our 8-week FinanceFixx coaching program!
+You probably have a long list, so write everything down, but it’s okay to start small on your learning journey.
+One good place to kick things off?
+InvestingFixx, HerMoney’s investing club just for women

 Ready, Set, GO!